 In addition to Economic Development marketing, promotion and retention activities, the department also oversees and manages Currituck County Regional Airport (KONX), a business and general aviation airport serving the greater Outer Banks and Hampton Roads markets.

 A publicly-elected, 7-member Currituck County Board of Commissioners provides the overall legislative, budgetary and policy direction leadership for all county services including Economic Development functions.
 Currently, the seven-member Board is as follows:

 Additionally, an Economic Development Advisory Board (EDAB) of citizens is appointed by the Board of Commissioners and works closely with the County's Economic Development Director to formulate economic development policies programs and marketing plans.
 The review and recommendation of incentive projects to the Board of Commissioners also falls under their purview.

-The Economic Development Advisory Board holds its regular meeting at 5:00 PM on the third Tuesday of January, April, July and October.
+The Economic Development Advisory Board holds its regular meeting at 5:30 PM on the third Tuesday of January, April, July and October.
 All meetings are held at the Historic Courthouse building, 153 Courthouse Road, Room 205, Currituck, NC 27929.